 Japan Train Travel Tips

-Trains in Japan are generally frequent, usually fairly new, and comfortable, accidents are extremely rare, and ticketing is straightforward.
-However, station staff know very little English - usually only numbers and the most basic vocabulary, and there are pitfalls for the foreign traveler.
+Trains in Japan are generally frequent, usually fairly new and comfortable, accidents are extremely rare, and ticketing is straightforward.
+However, station staff know very little English - usually only numbers and the most basic vocabulary.
+There are pitfalls, too, for the foreign traveler.
 Here are 15 useful tips if you're traveling by rail in Japan.

 1. Consider buying a Japan Rail Pass if you are using the trains in Japan for more than a week.
 (NB These can be purchased only outside of Japan and must be reserved within 3 months of intended use.)

-2. Buy a rechargeable pass (such as the Suica, Pasmo, or Icoca) if you will be in the same city for more than a few days and plan on using the subway a lot.
+2. Buy a rechargeable prepaid card (such as the Suica, Pasmo, or Icoca) if you will be in the same city for more than a few days and plan on using the subway a lot.
+A IC rechargeable prepaid card can be used almost anywhere in Japan and not just in the city of purchase.
+So a Suica card bought in Tokyo can be used in Kyoto, Osaka and Kobe for example.
 You will save a lot of time spent otherwise calculating fares, stopping at vending machines, and fiddling with small change.
 There is a refundable charge of 500 yen for the card itself, and you are free to top it up in increments of 1000 yen.

-3. Buy any snacks for traveling beforehand at a convenience store.
+3. Consider buying any snacks for traveling beforehand at a convenience store.
 Stores inside stations are generally more expensive, especially for bento (i.e. traditional boxed lunches).
-However, while more expensive, station bentos are often better quality.
+However, while more expensive, station bentos, known as ekiben are often better quality.

 5. Locate the fare to your destination on one of the fare charts posted above the ticket vending machines.
 Sometimes these charts can be confusing.
 On occasions there may even be more than one showing different information.
 You may have trouble locating the right chart, or even finding your station on the correct chart if there are no English transliterations.
 If so, show your destination to the station staff and ask 'ee-koo-ra?' ('How much?').
 Staff can also be summoned by pressing the (usually) red 'Call' button located on each ticket vending machine.

-6. Remember to remove your ticket once you enter through the ticket wicket - if using a paper ticket.
+6. When entering a station, remember to remove your ticket once you have passed through the ticket wicket - if using a paper ticket.
 When exiting, insert your ticket in the ticket wicket and pass through.
 Paper tickets do not come back out when you're exiting the ticket wicket.
-In the case of a rechargeable pass, just touch the card when entering and leaving.
+In the case of a rechargeable pass, just touch the card to the wicket when entering and leaving.

 7. Take careful note of where you keep your ticket.
 Do not lose it.
 Not only will you need it when you exit your destination station, but a guard may wish to see it, particularly if you're in a reserved seat.